Unix commands

 where -i ignores case, -w finds whole words only, -x specifies extensions of files to replace in, -p is interactive mode, -e regular expression escapes, -d preserve modification times, -s simulate, -v verbose.

-replace a whole line in a file
+replace a whole line in a file, where N=line no.

 sed 'Ns/.*/replacement-line/' filename